rse/pptx-prompter/README.md

 Overview
 --------

-The following is a screenshot of a prompter view, showing the title slide of a keynote presentation:
+The following is a screenshot of a prompter view corresponding to the title slide of a keynote presentation: On the top left is the preview of the current presentation content, below is the current (logical) slide number and the preview of the next presentation content and at the bottom left is an analog clock showing the done and remaining speaker time.
+On the right is the prompter content.

 ![screenshot](doc/screenshot.png)